ertanturk/DictionarySearchProject/README.md

 ### Sample Output (representative)

-The `Test.java` harness now uses a warmup of `10` runs and `10000` iterations; reported numbers are the average per-iteration time (nanoseconds converted to milliseconds in the report).
+The `Test.java` harness now uses a warmup of `10` runs and `10000` iterations; reported numbers are the average per-iteration time.
 Below are a few representative outputs captured from a run:

 ```text
 ----------------------------------------------------------------